-1. In considering proposals for new community facilities, examples of which include but are not limited to: - or the conversion or extension of existing community facilities, the following criteria will be considered:

-- banqueting suites and entertainment venues; - places of worship and / or religious instruction; - leisure and recreational activities; - larger-scale non-employment uses e.g. nurseries, wholesale catering, animal day care; - community centres;
+- 1. In considering proposals for new community facilities, examples of which include but are not limited to: - - banqueting suites and entertainment venues; - places of worship and / or religious instruction; - · leisure and recreational activities; - larger-scale non-employment uses e.g. nurseries, wholesale catering, animal day care; - community centres;